 Important: The last component of this online course, will require that you have access to a food workplace (either as an employee or a volunteer).
 This food workplace should:

-You will also need to provide a USI number on this form.
+You will need a USI to enrol in this course.

-The Unique Student Identifier or USI is a reference number made up of 10 numbers and letters that:
+The Unique Student Identifier or USI is a student number given to you by the Government.
+It is made up of 10 numbers and letters that:

 Who needs a USI and why?

 If you are a new or continuing student undertaking nationally recognised training and course you need a USI in order to receive your qualification or Statement of Attainment.
 If you don't have a USI you will not receive your qualification or Statement of Attainment.

 It is free and easy for you to create your own USI online.
 Click this link usi.gov.au.
 It only takes a few minutes!

 Businesses such as restaurants, cafes, hotels, motels and caterers.
 Take away and fast food businesses can be considered either retail or hospitality food businesses.

 Businesses such as supermarkets, convenience stores, grocers, markets/stalls and delicatessens.
 Take away and fast food businesses can be considered either retail or hospitality food businesses.